VMNet: Voxel-Mesh Network for Geodesic-Aware 3D Semantic Segmentation: Introduction

-Thanks to the tremendous progress of RGB-D scanning methods in recent years~\cite{whelan2016elasticfusion,kahler2015very,dai2017bundlefusion}, reliable tracking and reconstruction of 3D surfaces using hand-held, consumer-grade devices have {become} possible.
+\IEEEPARstart{T}{hanks} to the tremendous progress of RGB-D scanning methods in recent years~\cite{whelan2016elasticfusion,kahler2015very,dai2017bundlefusion}, reliable tracking and reconstruction of 3D surfaces using hand-held, consumer-grade devices have {become} possible.
 Using these methods, large-scale 3D datasets with reconstructed surfaces and semantic annotations are now available~\cite{dai2017scannet,Matterport3D}.
 Nevertheless, {compared to 3D surface reconstruction, 3D scene understanding, i.e.,} understanding the semantics of {reconstructed} scenes, is still a relatively open research problem.

 Inspired by the success of 2D CNN in image semantic segmentation~\cite{chen2017deeplab,long2015fully}, researchers have paid much attention to the straightforward extension of this idea {to} 3D, {by performing} volumetric convolution on {regular} grids~\cite{maturana2015voxnet,wu20153d,qi2016volumetric}. {Specifically,} surface reconstructions are first projected to a discrete 3D grid representation, and then 3D convolutional filters are applied to extract features by sliding kernels over neighboring {grid} voxels~\cite{song2017semantic,wang2019voxsegnet,zhou2018voxelnet}. {Such features can be smoothly propagated in the Euclidean domain} to accumulate strong contextual information.
+Unfortunately,

-Unfortunately, dense voxel-based methods require intensive computational power and are thus limited to low-resolution cases~\cite{liu2019point}.
+dense voxel-based methods require intensive computational power and are thus limited to low-resolution cases~\cite{liu2019point}.
 To process large-scale data, sparse voxel convolutions~\cite{graham20183d,choy20194d} {have been} proposed to lower {the} computational requirement by ignoring inactive voxels.
 Benefiting from the efficient sparse voxel convolutions, complex networks have been built, achieving leading results on several 3D semantic segmentation benchmarks~\cite{dai2017scannet,Matterport3D} and outperforming other methods by large margins.

 Despite the remarkable achievements, voxel-based methods are not perfect.
 One of their major limitations is the geodesic information loss caused by the voxelization process (see Fig.~\ref{fig:mv_compare}). {Recent public datasets like ScanNet~\cite{dai2017scannet} provide 3D scene reconstructions in the form of high-quality triangular meshes, in which the surface information is naturally encoded.} On these meshes, {vertices belonging to different objects are well separated, and} geodesic features can be easily aggregated through edge connectivities.
 However, the voxelization process omits all mesh edges and only retains Euclidean positions of mesh vertices.
 Consequently, convolutional filters operating on voxels are agnostic to the underlying surfaces and, therefore, result in two problems.
 First, these filters generate similar features for voxels that are close in the Euclidean domain, even though these voxels may belong to different objects and are distant in the geodesic domain.
 As shown in the top example of Fig.~\ref{fig:teaser}, these {ambiguous} features produce sub-optimal predictions for objects that are spatially close. {Second, without the geodesic information about shape surfaces, these Euclidean convolutions may struggle with learning specific object shapes.} As shown in the lower example of Fig.~\ref{fig:teaser}, this property is problematic for segmentation on areas with complex and irregular geometries.